patrikspiess/demo_patrikspiess/README.md

     poetry run sphinx-build -b html source build

-I do not use the option to build the documentation with `make html` as I prefer to do everything with poetry.
+I do not use the option to build the documentation with `poetry run make html` as I prefer to do everything with poetry. therefore I added a tox env for creating the documentation:

+    poetry run tox -e doc

+## readthedocs Configuration

+For readthedocs being able to create the docs from the github repository I added a .readthedocs.yaml in the root of the project.
+The important statements are the python version and the requirements file.

+Although the package dependencies are managed by poetry, readthedocs needs a classic requirements.txt file.
+Therefore a tox env was created to generate the requirements.txt into the source directory.

+    poetry export --without-hashes --format=requirements.txt --output=source/requirements.txt

+run it with

+    poetry run tox -e requirements